Introduction to Yanagihashi Kabuki – the one and only kabuki in Koriyama City, Fukushima Prefecture

 柳橋歌舞伎取材風景

-◆How many plays are there in total and how long do you practice?
+◆How many plays are there, and how long does it take to practice?

-There are 17 plays in all, and every year we perform three out of them.
-Yoshitsune Senbonzakura (Yoshitsune and the Thousand Cherry Trees) has been played every year by junior high school students for 20 years.
-It is difficult to learn Kabuki, and it takes about a year to remember one play.
+There are a total of 17 plays, and each year, three of them are performed.
+Yoshitsune Senbonzakura (Yoshitsune and the Thousand Cherry Trees) has been performed annually by junior high school students for the past 20 years.
+Learning kabuki is challenging, and it typically takes about a year to master a single play.

-◆What are the difficult aspects when you perform Kabuki?
+◆What are the most challenging aspects of performing Kabuki?

 ◆What are your future goals?

-Through Yanagihashi Kabuki, we would like to connect people.
-Also, people are starting to leave to the city, so we would like to contribute to revitalize the region through kabuki too.
+Through Yanagihashi Kabuki, we hope to bring people together.
+With many residents moving to the city, we also aim to help revitalize the local community through kabuki performances.

-<About the “Kabuki Class” at the Koriyama City Mitate Junior High School>
+About the “Kabuki Class” at Koriyama City Mitate Junior High School

 Yanagihashi Kabuki